-- 1. Initialize the process with SININIT (without parameters) - Move the motor in either direction.
+- Initialize the process by entering the instruction, SININIT (without parameters) - 2.
+Move the motor in either direction.
 While moving the motor, query the status using SININIST. - The process is complete when SININIST returns a value of 3 (done) or 5 (fault).

-8.8 Software Resolver Interface
+7.8 Software Resolver Interface